 You must follow the same guidelines and procedures outlined for domestic students.
 Please visit the Texas Department of State Health Services for more information.

-For faster processing, write your myUH ID number on the top right corner of document.
+For faster processing, write your myUH ID number on the top right corner of each document submitted.

-*Note: Affidavits from physicians stating that the immunization would be detrimental to the student's health, or Conscience Objector Affidavits from the Texas Department of State Health Services are NOT accepted by email or fax.
-Those affidavits must have originals submitted in person or by mail.
+*Note: Affidavits from physicians stating that the immunization would be detrimental to the student's health, or Conscience Objector Affidavits from the Texas Department of State Health Services are NOT accepted through your myUH self-service account or by email or fax.
+These affidavits must be original documents submitted in person or by mail.

 Who do I call if I still have questions?